Superconvergence of differential structure for finite element methods on perturbed surface meshes: Introduction

-We take gradient recovery as the base of our understanding, and also as our first application in mind to the concept of \emph{geometric supercloseness} which we propose in this paper.
+These questions partially motivate the research here.
+In particular, \emph{superconvergence of gradient recovery on surfaces} is connected to the concept of \emph{geometric supercloseness} which we propose in this paper.
 Gradient recovery techniques for data defined in Euclidean domain have been intensively investigated \cite{BankXu2003,XuZhang2004,AinsworthOden2000,Lakhany2000,ZhangNaga2005,ZZ1992,ZZ1992b, GXZ2019, GZZ2017}, and also find many interesting applications, e.g. \cite{NagaZhangZhou2006,NagaZhang2012, GZZ2018, CGZZ2017}.
-The methods for data on discretized manifolds have been recently studied, e.g., in \cite{DuJu2005, WeiChenHuang2010}.
-Using the idea of tangential projection, many of the recovery algorithms in the setting of Euclidean domain can be generalized to manifolds setting.
+The methods for data on discretized surfaces have been studied, e.g., in \cite{DuJu2005, WeiChenHuang2010}.
+Using the idea of tangential projection, many of the recovery algorithms in the setting of the Euclidean domain have been generalized to the setting of surfaces.
 However, there are certain restrictions in the existing approaches as many of them require the exact geometry (exact vertices, exact normal vectors) either for designing algorithms or for proving superconvergent rates.
-In \cite{DonGuo19}, the authors proposed a new gradient recovery scheme for data defined on discretized manifolds, which is called parametric polynomial preserving recovery (PPPR) method.
+In \cite{DonGuo20} a novel gradient recovery scheme for data defined on discretized surfaces was proposed, which is called the parametric polynomial preserving recovery (PPPR) method.
 PPPR does not rely on the exact geometry-prior, and it was proven to be able to achieve superconvergence under mildly structured meshes, including high curvature cases.
-That can be thought of as an answer to the first question.
-However, the theoretical proof for the superconvergence result in \cite{DonGuo19} requires the vertices to be located on the exact manifolds, though numerically the superconvergence has been observed when vertices do not sit on the exact manifolds.
+That can be thought of partially answered the first open question in \cite{WeiChenHuang2010}.
+However, the theoretical proof for the superconvergence result in \cite{DonGuo20} still requires that the vertices are located on the underlying exact surfaces, though numerically the superconvergence has been observed when this condition is violated.